marcusj12/Widows-AD-Identity-and-Access/README.md

 ## Why I built this

-I kept running into the same wall while studying: I could recite what Active Directory, DNS, DHCP, and Group Policy *where*, but I couldn't really explain how they depended on each other, or what actually happens when a user logs in.
+I kept running into the same wall while studying: I could recite what Active Directory, DNS, DHCP, and Group Policy *were*, but I couldn't really explain how they depended on each other, or what actually happens when a user logs in.
 Definitions weren't turning into understanding.

 So I built the thing from scratch.
 One Windows Server, a fake company (`corp.marc.com`), and a rule for myself: **don't move to the next step until I can explain why the last one was necessary.** This repo is the record of that — what I set up, what broke, what confused me, and what finally made it click.